 Planning our big birthday is quite the task, but we’ve got a strong network from the people, public and private sectors to back us up.

-The SG50 committee is led by Minister for Education, Heng Swee Keat; while Acting Minister for Culture, Community and Youth, Lawrence Wong heads the SG50 Programme Office.
+The SG50 committee is led by Minister for Education, Heng Swee Keat; while Minister for Culture, Community and Youth, Lawrence Wong heads the SG50 Programme Office.